pnetlabrepo/ishare2/README.md

 ### How to use it

     Usage ishare2 [action] [param1] [param2]

     action:
-      search      : Search for images by type pull        : Download an image by type and number installed   : Show installed images on server labs        : Show labs on server and download images for those labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version help        : Show contact info
+      search      : Search for images by type pull        : Download an image by type and number installed   : Show installed images on server labs        : Show labs on server and download images for those labs ownlabs     : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version help        : Show contact info

     param1:
       type = all, bin, qemu, dynamips or name

     param2:
       number = This number can be obtained using ishare2 search <type>

     Examples:

     - ishare2 search <type>
         - ishare2 search all
         - ishare2 search bin
         - ishare2 search qemu
         - ishare2 search dynamips
         - ishare2 search <name>
+            Examples:
             - ishare2 search vios
             - ishare2 search win-
             - ishare2 search winserver